accuwau/MKWHD-Installer/README.md

 ## Running :zap:

-- ⚠️ Make sure you have curl and p7zip, curl is needed to install the wit binaries and the mod.
-7zip is used to extract the mod ⚠️
+- ⚠️ Make sure you have patool installed with ``pip install patool`` ⚠️
-- download `installer.sh` from this repo
+- download `mkwhdwii-installer.py` from this repo
-- give it executable permissions ``chmod +x installer.sh``
-- Run it in a terminal by typing ``./installer.sh`` in the directory where you put the file
+- simply run ``python mkhdwii-installer.py`` in a terminal
 - Follow the instructions presented in your terminal